sjanagill/peoplesplace-cafe/README.md

 # Peoples Place Cafe App

 This is the Peoples Place Cafe API.
 It provides the backend REST APIs for the users to add/remove product types, products, users and update cart.
+It is a Spring Boot application which using NoSQL MongoDB Atlas instance.

 ## Requirements